Outfitter

 - A physical map (available in Huaraz or at pixmap.org)

-- A GPS communication device (e.g., Garmin inReach) to use in case of emergency, to get weather forecasts, and to update the outfitter regarding pick-up times.
+- A GPS communication device (e.g., Garmin inReach) to use in case of emergency, to get weather forecasts, and to communicate with a taxi driver if necessary.

 - Water filter or water purification tabs